 DAERA also inspect imports of fish into Northern Ireland to ensure compliance with these rules.

-Where DAERA has reason to believe that any waters are infected with a notifiable disease, have powers to take certain measures to prevent, control and eradicate the disease.
+Where DAERA has reason to believe that any waters are infected with a notifiable disease, the Department has powers to take certain measures to prevent, control and eradicate the disease.
 These powers extend to both wild fishery and marine and inland fish farms in Northern Ireland.

 Disease free status

-Under the EU fish health regime, Northern Ireland has disease free status in respect of the listed fish diseases: Viral Haemorrhagic Septicaemia (VHS), Infectious Salmon Anaemia (ISA), Infectious Haematopoietic Necrosis (IHN), Koi Herpes virus and from the listed shellfish diseases; Bonamia (except in Lough Foyle and Strangford Lough) and Marteilia.
+Under the EU fish health regime, Northern Ireland has disease free status in respect of the listed fish diseases: Viral Haemorrhagic Septicaemia (VHS), Infectious Salmon Anaemia (ISA), Infectious Haematopoietic Necrosis (IHN), Koi Herpes virus and from the listed shellfish diseases and Bonamia (except in Lough Foyle and Strangford Lough).
 Northern Ireland has also obtained Additional Guarantees in respect of the fish diseases Spring Viraemia of Carp (SVC), Gyrodactylus Salaries (GS) and Bacterial Kidney Disease (BKD).